HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 9. Delegate All CI/CD Workflow Workloads Direct to the Makefile

-* **Intuition:** Hardcoding multi-line shell command sequences directly inside a GitHub Actions configuration YAML creates an automation silo.
+* **Rationale:** Hardcoding multi-line shell command sequences directly inside a GitHub Actions configuration YAML creates an automation silo.
 If a test routine changes, you must modify it across multiple configuration screens.
 By delegating all execution steps directly to your `Makefile`, your local manual commands match your automated environment identically.
 * **How to Fix:**
 * Open `.github/workflows/ci.yml`.
 * Refactor your execution steps to pass through your Makefile contract rather than directly invoking individual python scripts: